-Messy, dusty, whatever.
-We love it anyway.
+Friendly, familiar, much loved.
+We love our school.
 Our school is our second home, and there's nothing like home!

 We help improve lives by assisting with medical care, medicines, physiotherapy and surgical operations.
 We provide wheelchairs and other physical aids and adapt facilities to be easier to use by people with disabilities.